turbotorni/LSTM-PINNS/README.md

 The training data for the pendulum was generated using this approach, where $u$ corresponds to the **initial conditions**.

-# Integration of Physical Properties (Which equations have been used)
+# Integration of Physical Properties (PINN Integration-function)

 To implement physical constraints that the model can use during learning, the double pendulum was assumed to be a conservative system.
 Therefore, **energy conservation** and compliance with the **Lagrange equation** were defined as physical constraints.